 Teachers’ Working Environments

-Throughout the 2021/22 academic year, we are delighted to be partnering with Dr Sam Sims to offer all TDT member schools an exciting opportunity to be involved in a national research project looking at staff satisfaction, wellbeing and retention.
+Throughout the 2021/22 academic year, we are delighted to be partnering with Dr Sam Sims to offer all TDT network schools an exciting opportunity to be involved in an exciting national research project looking at staff satisfaction, wellbeing and retention.

-Alongside our own unique TDT Diagnostic Review, members now have exclusive access to a questionnaire carefully developed by researchers at UCL Institute of Education, in which teachers will be asked about five aspects of the working environment which research has shown to predict teacher job satisfaction and retention.
+Alongside our own unique TDT Diagnostic Review, network schools can now request exclusive access to a questionnaire carefully developed by researchers at UCL Institute of Education, in which teachers will be asked about five aspects of the working environment which research has shown to predict teacher job satisfaction and retention.
 Like our existing survey, teachers’ responses are anonymous and school leaders will be confidentially provided with the results.

 TDT’s own Culture of Improvement paper recently highlighted the close links between high-quality school working conditions and impact of CPD on pupil outcomes, and by engaging in this questionnaire school leaders will gain a deeper understanding of what it’s like for teachers to work in their school.
 The thoroughly validated questionnaire gives reliable feedback, providing actionable insights into improving staff retention.